uriel1998/agaetr/README.md

 * Archive of sent links
 * Per feed output selectors (though that's gonna be a pain)
 * Test CW without a global CW
-* Clean up documentation
 * Ensure that send exits cleanly if there's no articles !!
 * Ensure parser doesn't choke if there's a newline at the end of the posts.db file
 * Add "wobble" to time of sending with `agaetr_send`.  (e.g. +- 5min)
 * If hashtags are in description or title, make first occurance a hashtag
 * Create some kind of homespun CW for Twitter, etc
-* Out posting for Facebook (pages, at least), Pleroma, Pintrest, IRC, Insta
+* Out posting for Facebook (pages, at least), Pleroma, Pintrest, IRC, Instagram